grjsmith/NGDO-Transformation-Framework/README.md

-1. To allow organisations to assess their DevOps capability and to help prioritise projects to deliver improvements to existing capabilities or to deliver new capabilities.
+1. To allow organisations to assess their DevOps capability and to help prioritise projects to deliver improvements to existing DevOps capabilities or to deliver new capabilities.

 2. To articulate a series of projects that when completed individually progress an organisations capability and deliver real-world value.
-When each additional project is completed together they provide additional capabilities for little additional work.
+The projects have been designed so that when each is completed the capabilities they delivery can be used together to deliver additional capabilities with very little additonal work

 Licensing
 ---------